tencurse/neocities/src/site-info.md

 ![Creative Commons License](https://i.creativecommons.org/l/by-nc-sa/4.0/80x15.png) This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](tp://creativecommons.org/licenses/by-nc-sa/4.0/){rel=license}.

-this means you can modify and redistribute the source code, as long as 1) it is not for commercial use, and 2) you distribute it under the same or similar license.
+this means you can modify and redistribute the source code (NOT the written content), as long as 1) it is not for commercial use, and 2) you distribute it under the same or similar license.